shapeshed/eth-tx-validation/README.md

 }
 ```

 The contract has a setter to allow a boolean value to be set.
-How can we examine a transaction to observe a state transition.
+How can we examine a transaction to observe a state transition on this contract?

 Ethereum Smart Contracts have the idea of an [Application Binary Interface][5].
 For our simple contract this is a JSON object as follows.